atomone-hub/genesis/CONSTITUTION.md

 To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATOM is made to vary over time to target 2/3 of all ATOMs.
 The maximum inflation rate is 20% non-compounded per year.
 There is no minimum inflation rate, and it can even be negative (deflationary).

-Inflated ATOMs are paid to bonded ATOM holders in proportion to each delegator's staking amount.

-Staked ATOMs are converted to Bonded Share Units.
+Inflated ATOMs are paid to bonded ATOM holders in proportion to each delegator's staking amount, and staked ATOMs are converted to Bonded Share Units.

-The Atom Unbonding Period shall be 3 weeks.

-Redelegation is allowed twice per Atom Unbonding Period for any delegation.
+The Atom Unbonding Period shall be 3 weeks, and redelegation is allowed twice per Atom Unbonding Period.

 Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that